Cold coffees are great year round, but when it comes to cold brew vs iced coffee what's the difference?

 Cold Brew: Why Coffee Drinkers Love It

-Cold brew coffee is made by creating a concentrate, which is achieved by steeping coffee grounds at room temperature.
+Cold brew coffee is made by creating a coffee concentrate, which is achieved by steeping coffee grounds at room temperature.
 It doesn't even have to stay cold, as you can serve it hot!

 There are numerous other key differences when comparing cold brew coffee vs iced coffee.
 Cold brew coffee is much less acidic, takes far longer to make, and often has more caffeine.